Chicago Songs : Cover Songs & Music Videos Category

 Here’s a neat one because of the collaborative effort on the original.
 This song, Wishing You Were Here, written by the great Peter Cetera, is one of my favorite Chicago songs.
 I love many of their other songs as well, and you’ll be hearing them in the coming weeks!

 But, this one has to be one of Cetera’s best.
 I mean, he got bandmate Terry Kath to sing lead on the verses with a real raspy voice, then the Beach Boys (well, Carl Wilson, Al Jardine, and Dennis Wilson, anyway) come in with the rest of Chicago and sing those great harmonies on the “Wishing You Were Here” part.
 Plus, Cetera even sings a great lead on the middle 8!
+I’ve always been drawn to this Chicago song, even before I knew the Beach Boys were on it.
+I guess when you like a certain style of music, certain tones just strike a chord with you…no pun intended. 🙂

 I’ve been playing this song since I learned to play a G minor chord, and thanks to my brother for buying me a Chicago music book!
 It’s definitely come in handy…

-Chicago Acoustic Cover Songs
+Chicago Acoustic Rock Cover Songs and Free mp3 Downloads

 They may not be in the Rock and Roll Hall of Fame, but the songwriters of Chicago have continually proven their talent not only in composing songs, but in recording them as well –they are great, energetic musicians.
 The band was originally named the Big Thing and they exclusively played cover songs.
 Eventually, they progressed in their songwriting and started playing and recording new music of their own.
 The new rock music that they brought to the radio – hits like “Does Anybody Really Know What Time It Is?” and “Saturday in the Park” – included an unusual array of instruments, rather than simply being based on electric or acoustic guitar music.
 Later, when new songwriter Peter Cetera joined the band, they found success with the sound of their new music, including songs such as “If You Leave Me Now.”
 There have already been Laptop Sessions dedicated to this music, and the Chicago YouTube videos have been well-received.